USCIS Premium Processing Timeline 2026: I-140, H-1B & L-1 Fees

 Premium processing may be available for an employer's L-1 petition filed on Form I-129, but that does not automatically mean premium processing is available for an L-2 spouse or child filing Form I-539.

-In practical terms, an L-1 petition may be premium processed while the related L-2 filing remains on a separate timeline.
+In practical terms, an L-1 petition may be premium processed in 15 business days while the related L-2 filing remains on a separate timeline, even when filed together.
 Readers dealing with this category may also want to review our broader L-1 visa guide and our L-1 process timeline page.

 What USCIS Must Do During Premium Processing

-Within the applicable premium processing period, USCIS must take qualifying adjudicative action on the case.
+Within the applicable premium processing period — 15 business days for most I-129 and I-140 filings, or 30 business days for designated I-539 and I-765 categories — USCIS must take qualifying adjudicative action on the case.
 That action may be an approval, a denial, an RFE, or a NOID.

 If USCIS issues an RFE or NOID, the premium processing requirement has still been met for that stage, and a new applicable premium processing period begins after USCIS receives the response.
 Premium processing therefore creates a timetable for agency action, but it does not guarantee a favorable result.

-Important: If USCIS does not take qualifying adjudicative action within the applicable premium processing period, USCIS must refund the premium processing fee and continue processing the underlying case, subject to limited regulatory exceptions.
+Important: If USCIS does not take qualifying adjudicative action within the applicable premium processing period (15 or 30 business days, depending on form type), USCIS must refund the premium processing fee and continue processing the underlying case, subject to limited regulatory exceptions.

-In practical terms, premium processing gives eligible cases a faster USCIS processing time in exchange for a higher filing fee.
+In practical terms, premium processing gives eligible cases a faster USCIS processing time — in business days — in exchange for a higher filing fee.
 It is one of the few ways to reliably speed up a USCIS case when the filing is premium-eligible.

-- USCIS accepts the request and starts the applicable premium processing clock.
+- USCIS accepts the Form I-907 request and starts the applicable premium processing clock — in business days.

-- Within the premium period, USCIS takes action by approving, denying, issuing an RFE, or issuing a NOID.
+- Within 15 business days (or 30 business days for designated I-539 / I-765 categories), USCIS takes action by approving, denying, issuing an RFE, or issuing a NOID.

 - If there is an RFE or NOID, you respond and a new premium processing period begins after USCIS receives the response.